Moreover, through this guide, we will help you have amazing days in Vienna. Thus, with less hassle and more tips about the city.

 Safety: Vienna is relatively safe for travelers.

 Though violent crimes and muggings are rare here, pick-pocketing and bag snatching are common in Vienna.
-The same as many European big cities.
+Hence, the same as many European big cities.
 As a result, just take the normal precautions against pickpockets and you’ll easily avoid getting robbed or scammed.

-City name: Some may claim that Vienna came from the word “Vedunia” which means “forest stream” while other claims that it is the Roman settlement name of Celtic extraction “Vindobona” which meant “fair village, white settlement”.
+City name: Some may claim that Vienna came from the word “Vedunia” which means “forest stream”.
+On the other hand, some claims that it is the Roman settlement name of Celtic extraction “Vindobona” which meant “fair village, white settlement”.

 But now, people call Vienna either the City of Music or the Imperial City.

 However, in German, the city is called Wien.

 Electricity: 230V/50Hz (European plug).
 Above all, remember to pack your travel plug adapter.

 In particular, Vienna is the largest city in Austria and is made up of 23 Districts.

 And as a first-time traveler, we knew you’d be confused about where to stay in your one week in Vienna.
 Therefore to help you decide, we have made a list of categories you might consider in choosing a place to stay in.